ascheben/RAD_analysis_workflow/README.md

 The script can be run on a vcf file with the command below.

 ``./filter_vcf.sh my.vcf``

+The SNP thinning step should be used with caution when reads were mapped to a reference genome, as over- or under-thinning can occur.
+In this case the thinning distance needs to be carefully tuned, or the thinning step can be substituted by linkage disequilibrium filtering.
+These steps are only required when SNPs need to be independent, for example when analysing population structure as shown below.

 ## Diversity analysis protocol <a name="Diversity-analysis-protocol"></a>